datacarpentry/astronomy-python/_episodes/05-join.md

 # 5. Joining Tables

-This is the fifth in a series of notebooks related to astronomy data.

-As a continuing example, we will replicate part of the analysis in a recent paper, "[Off the beaten path: Gaia reveals GD-1 stars outside of the main stream](https://arxiv.org/abs/1805.00425)" by Adrian M.
-Price-Whelan and Ana Bonaca.
-Our goal is to obtain `g` and `r` band photometry from the Pan-STARRS survey for each candidate star we've identified in the Gaia catalog.

-Picking up where we left off, the next step in the analysis is to select candidate stars based on photometry data.
+The next step in our analysis is to select candidate stars based on photometry data.
-The following figure from the paper is a color-magnitude diagram for the stars selected based on proper motion:
+The following figure from the Price-Whelan and Bonaca paper is a color-magnitude diagram for the stars selected based on proper motion:

 <img width="300"